Accident in Tokaimura Nuclear Fuel Treatment Plant

-The treatment plant is uranium fuel in Tokaimura (Japan), 120km northeast of Tokyo, in Ibaraki Prefecture.
-Property is currently owned by JCO Company.
+The uranium fuel treatment facility is located in Tokaimura (Japan), 120km northeast of Tokyo, in the Ibaraki Prefecture.
+It is currently owned by the company JCO.

-The nuclear accident at the facility took place on September 30, 1999, in the building of the plant conversion.
+The nuclear accident of the installation took place on September 30, 1999, in the conversion building of the nuclear plant.

-The installation consists of three auxiliary buildings uranium conversion:
+The installation consists of three auxiliary uranium conversion buildings:

-- One with an annual capacity of 220 tons of uranium per year for low-enriched (about 5%).
+- One with an annual capacity of 220 tons of uranium per year for low enrichment (approximately 5%).

-- Another with an annual capacity of 495 tons of uranium per year for low-enriched (less than 5%).
+- Another with an annual capacity of 495 tons of uranium per year for low enrichment (less than 5%).

 Causes of the accident